MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_port_property_vlan.md

 A structure that specifies the properties of a VLAN with an operation mode of <b>NdisSwitchPortVlanModePrivate</b>.
 This structure contains the following members:

+#### SecondaryVlanId

+A UINT16 value that specifies the secondary VLAN identifier for an extensible switch port.

+<div class="alert"><b>Note</b>  This member is only valid if   the  <b>PvlanMode</b> member is set to <b>NdisSwitchPortPvlanModeIsolated</b> or <b>NdisSwitchPortPvlanModeCommunity</b>.</div>
+<div> </div>

+#### SecondaryVlanIdArray

+An array of UINT64 elements that specify the secondary VLAN identifiers for an extensible switch port.

+The array has 64 UINT64 elements, which represent 4096 consecutive bits.
+         Each bit that has a value of one specifies a secondary VLAN identifier for the extensible switch port.
+For example,  if bit five is set to one, the secondary VLAN identifier is five.
+Similarly, if bit 128 is set to zero, 128 cannot be used as a secondary VLAN identifier.

+<div class="alert"><b>Note</b>  This member is only valid if   the <b>PvlanMode</b> member is set to <b>NdisSwitchPortPvlanModePromiscuous</b>.</div>
+<div> </div>

 ### -field PvlanProperties.PvlanMode

 An <a href="..\ntddndis\ne-ntddndis-_ndis_switch_port_pvlan_mode.md">NDIS_SWITCH_PORT_PVLAN_MODE</a> enumeration value that specifies the operation mode of the PVLAN.